wso2/docs-choreo-dev/en/docs/get-started/get-started.md

 You have published the readingList REST API to the Developer Portal where application developers can find it and subscribe their applications to it.

 In the previous steps, you played the role of a REST API developer and developed a REST API.
-In this step, you will play the role of a consumer of this REST API.
+In this step, you will play the role of the application developer who will use this REST API.

 To consume the  `readingList` REST API, let's create an application, subscribe it to the REST API, and send a request to it.

 ### Step 2.1: Create an application

-First, let's create an application by following the steps given below:
+First, let's create the application that will be consuming the `readingList` REST API by following the steps given below:

 1. In the top menu of the Developer Portal, click **Applications**.